 Data Mining Algorithms (Analysis Services - Data Mining)

-A data mining algorithm is a set of heuristics and calculations that creates a data mining model from data.
+An algorithm in data mining (or machine learning) is a set of heuristics and calculations that creates a model from data.
 To create a model, the algorithm first analyzes the data you provide, looking for specific types of patterns or trends.
-The algorithm uses the results of this analysis to define the optimal parameters for creating the mining model.
+The algorithm uses the results of this analysis over many iterations to find the optimal parameters for creating the mining model.
 These parameters are then applied across the entire data set to extract actionable patterns and detailed statistics.

 The mining model that an algorithm creates from your data can take various forms, including: